Iago (Aladdin): Characteristics

-Iago resembles a red lory, with red feathers and blue tipped wings, bluish-purple tail, and white around the eyes.
-He can speak fluent English and has the ability to perfectly mimic other characters' voices.
+Iago resembles a red lory, with red feathers and blue tipped wings, a bluish-purple tail, and white around the eyes.
+He can speak fluent English and has the ability to perfectly mimic voices.
 He also possesses knowledge of various tricks learned from Jafar.
 He is easily frustrated and openly vocalizes his frustrations, and avoids direct confrontations if he can help it, but when required, he can be quite cunning and mischievous.

-Iago is arrogant and also known for his notorious greed of treasure and gold, for which he will go to outlandish lengths to acquire, usually dragging along Abu to help him, but Abu's incompetence always costs him.
+Iago is somewhat arrogant and also known for his notorious greed of treasure and gold, for which he will go to outlandish lengths to acquire, usually dragging along Abu to help him, but Abu's incompetence always costs him.
 Iago is often put in situations of deciding between saving his own tail feathers or doing the right thing.
 His guilt always leads him to do the latter as he lacks a moral conscience; his greed leaves him unsatisfied in usually losing some form of reward or riches, for which he always berates himself afterwards.
+Overall, Iago is good at heart, despite his flaws.

-He (as well as maybe Jafar) is a reference to the character of the same name.
-In Shakespeare's play Othello, Iago is the name of the titular protagonist's ensign; though believed to be trustworthy, all he cares about is getting himself ahead and his own wants.
+Iago's name is a reference to the character of the same name.
+In Shakespeare's play Othello, Iago is the name of the titular protagonist's standard-bearer; though believed to be trustworthy, all he cares about is getting himself ahead and his own wants.
 The play revolves around his devious scheme to find a way to get what he wants—an unpleasant surprise to everyone when he is exposed.

 Appearances

-According to a piece of conversation in The Return of Jafar, Jafar had picked up Iago in Agrabah's bazaar and reared him as his accomplice in crime.
+According to a piece of conversation in The Return of Jafar, Jafar had picked up Iago in Agrabah's bazaar and reared him as his accomplice-in-crime.
 He also mentions in the animated series of having a criminal twin brother named Othello, reference to his name's supposed origins.

 Aladdin

 In the first movie, he resents living under the Sultan and Jasmine as much as his owner Jafar does, though he contrasts Jafar's dark brooding with angry, sarcastic ranting.
 Iago often says how he hates crackers which the Sultan always force-feeds him.
-The Sultan seems to not know until the end of the first movie that Iago can fully comprehend and converse in human speech and is evil.
-In the end, Iago is dragged into Jafar's lamp with him at the end of the movie and is banished to the Cave of Wonders.
+The Sultan seems to not know until the end of the first film that Iago can fully comprehend and converse in human speech and is evil.
+In the end, Iago is dragged into Jafar's lamp with him at the end of the film and is banished to the Cave of Wonders.

-Several allusions to Shakespeare's Othello are seen: